AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-planning/get-started-resource-planning.md

   -->

   <!--
-  <p data-mc-conditions="QuicksilverOrClassic.Draft mode">For information about the access needed to budget resources, see the article <a href="../../resource-mgmt/resource-planning/access-needed-to-budget-resources.md" class="MCXref xref">Access needed to budget resources</a>.</p>
+  <p data-mc-conditions="QuicksilverOrClassic.Draft mode">For information about the access needed to budget resources, see the article <a href="../../resource-mgmt/resource-planning/access-needed-to-budget-resources.md" class="MCXref xref">Access needed to budget resources in&nbsp;Adobe Workfront</a>.</p>
   -->

 <!--